Diagnosing Human-object Interaction Detectors: Diagnosis Results

-From the last two figures of Fig.~\ref{fig:mAP_improvement}, we can see that for most HOI detectors on both HICO-DET and V-COCO, suppressing false positives brings significantly higher $mAP$ improvement than false negatives, except for SCG~\cite{zhang2021spatially} and UPT~\cite{zhang2021efficient}.
-Note that the difference between ``fixing false negatives'' and ``fixing missed GT'' in Fig.~\ref{fig:mAP_improvement} is due to different oracles used.
-We explain their differences in the supplementary material.
+In terms of FPs and FNs, from the last two figures of Fig.~\ref{fig:mAP_improvement}, we can see that for most HOI detectors on both HICO-DET and V-COCO, suppressing FPs brings significantly higher $mAP$ improvement than FNs, except for SCG~\cite{zhang2021spatially} and UPT~\cite{zhang2021efficient} on V-COCO.
+It suggests that the existence of incorrect tripelts in HOI detection results is holding the existing models back more than missing the ground-truth triplets.